ZeroCBR/HeatWave/puller/README.md

 # Puller

-This gem provides an interface for pulling weather data using a supplied weather getter, weather processor, and weather saver.
+This gem provides an interface for pulling weather data using a supplied weather getter, weather processor, and weather marshaler.

 ## Acceptance Testing

-The `test:acceptance` rake task will run the puller with human readable output for acceptance testing.
+There are three rake tasks for acceptance testing, all with human readable results showing the database state:

+* `$ rake test:acceptance:weather` runs the weather puller
+* `$ rake test:acceptance:location` runs the location puller
+* `$ rake test:acceptance` runs all of the above tasks.

 ```shell
 $ cd $REPOSITORY_ROOT/puller